allisonpvn/ENVECON153_Proj3/README.md

 Summaries of nutritional gaps.

-📌 Notes
+# Note:
-Be sure to use the CFEDemands Python module, which may be project-specific.
+-Be sure to use the CFEDemands Python module, which may be project-specific.

-Some datasets may be large; make sure to filter before visualization to reduce clutter.
+-Some datasets may be large; make sure to filter before visualization to reduce clutter.